-On June 15, 2011, NMFS received an application from Apache requesting an authorization for the harassment of small numbers of marine mammals incidental to conducting a 3D seismic survey in upper Cook Inlet, Alaska.
-After addressing comments from NMFS, Apache modified its application and submitted a revised application on July 19, 2011, which NMFS determined to be adequate and complete.
+On June 15, 2012, NMFS received an application from Apache requesting an authorization for the harassment of small numbers of marine mammals incidental to conducting a 3D seismic survey in Cook Inlet, Alaska.
+This is the second IHA request from Apache for takes of marine mammals incidental to seismic surveying in Cook Inlet.